New faces on Hopkins City Council

 His interactions with Gadd over the last year and a half led him to believe the city could use a mayor with a different style of leadership and vision, he said.

-“I look forward to getting to know the mayor-elect and working with him to find solutions that help our city,” Stiele said.
+“I look forward to getting to know the mayor-elect and working with him to find solutions that help our city,” Beck said.

 Brausen chose not to comment.